Misoprostol hotline Pakistan, June 2010

 Facts about pregnancy in Pakistan

 Pakistan has a high level of maternal mortality and restrictive abortion laws.
 Abortion is permitted only to save a woman's life, preserve her physical and mental health, and in cases of rape, and most of the 890,000 abortions performed every year happen outside of the health system, often… Read more »

 Here is a sample of the press coverage following the launch of the safe abortion hotline in Pakistan.
 Read more »

 In the evening the Women on Waves group and their Pakistani partners explored the reality of Lahore and pasted stickers with information about the best use of misoprostol and the hotline number.
 Read more »

 Training hotline and community counselors

-During a 4 day training 35 members mostly from rural areas of Pakistan of the Pakistani organisations "Aware girls" from Peshawar, "Peace Foundation" from Sindh and "Wake up call international" were trained in the use of misoprostol for prevention of heavy bleeding after giving birth and to induce… Read more »
+During a 4 day training 35 members mostly from rural areas of Pakistan of the Pakistani organisations "Aware girls" from Peshawar, "Peace Foundation" from Sindh and "Wake up call international" were trained in the use of misoprostol for prevention of heavy bleeding… Read more »

 Lahore, what a city!